 5. Create Videos of Your Product or Service

 There are so many video platforms to use to market a business!
 You can use low-budget video tools like Loom or Lumen5.
-Loom is a great tool to create tutorial or demo videos.
+The loom is a great tool to create tutorials or demo videos.
 You can build trust with potential clients on making short demos on how a product or service can be used.

 You can also use your own photos or images.
 Did I mention they’re free to use?
 Check out this video we created on the Color Combination blog post.